Categories

 Dessert

-*These foods are best used sparingly during stage 1 of The Body Ecology Diet (B.E.D.).
+*Foods marked with (*) best used sparingly during stage 1 of B.E.D.

 Special note for those traveling for the holiday:

-If you are traveling for the holiday, call your host and see what’s already on the menu to see where you can complement dishes.
-We drive a few hours to be with my sisters and I don’t find it too hard.
-One year I brought the turkey and made a green bean stir fry.
-On the day of, I tossed a salad with dressing and a scoop of cultured vegetables and had a great meal.
-Another year, I volunteered to make starch-free gravy, shiitake stuffing, and mashed cauliflower.
-I always bring appetizers because chips ‘n salsa or crackers ‘n cheese don’t work for us.
+If you travel for the holiday, call your host and see what’s on the menu to see where you can complement dishes.
+We drive a few hours to be with my sisters and I don’t find that too hard.
+One year I brought a pasture-raised turkey and green bean stir fry; on the day of, I tossed a salad with dressing and scoop of cultured vegetables and had a great meal.
+Another year, I made starch-free gravy, shiitake stuffing, and mashed cauliflower.
+I always bring appetizers so my kids won’t be enticed by the usual chips, salsa, crackers, and cheese.
 Above all, have fun!

 This blog post may contain affiliate links, you can read here to learn more.